 XPS File Format

-document page files (.fpage) - The fpage file contains document content and document format settings.
+document page files (.fpage) - Contains document content and document format settings.
 Every page in XPS document has one FPAGE file.

 document settings file (.fdoc) - Stores settings included in XPS archive.